Solicitor: Modern usage

 In modern American usage, the term solicitor in the legal profession refers to government lawyers.

 On the federal level, departmental solicitors remain in the Department of Labor, Department of the Interior, and the Patent & Trademark Office.
 The Solicitor General of the United States is the lawyer appointed to represent the federal government before the United States Supreme Court.

 In various states, the title "solicitor" is still used by town, city and county lawyers.
 These states include Delaware, Georgia, Massachusetts, Maryland, New Hampshire, New Jersey, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina and West Virginia.

 In South Carolina, criminal trials in the state's judicial circuits are overseen by a "circuit solicitor" whose role is analogous to that of district attorney in most other states.

 In the Commonwealth of Massachusetts, the professional organization for government lawyers was formerly known as the City Solicitors and Town Counsel Association.

 Common meaning of solicitor

 In the US, "solicitor" is also used to describe a traveling salesman (with a pejorative connotation roughly equivalent to the British English word tout) as in the signed warning on public places of accommodation, "No Soliciting".
-Signs bearing the phrase "No Soliciting" may appear near entrances to private residences in the US.
-In addition to warding off salesmen, these signs are also used to deter proselytizing by religious groups such as Mormons and Jehovah's Witnesses with a history of door-to-door canvassing in the US.
+Signs bearing the phrase "No Solicitors" may appear near entrances to private residences in the US.
+In addition to warding off salesmen, these signs are also used to deter proselytizing by religious groups such as Latter-day Saints and Jehovah's Witnesses with a history of door-to-door proselytizing in the US.